MrSimonC/EMIS-Template-Code-Search/readme.md

     DATABASE_USERNAME   database username (default is "SimonCrouch")
 ```

+## Python specifics

+To use the code rather than the exe, see below requirements.

+### Python Prequisites

+Install python modules: `pip install docopt pyodbc`

+### To freeze to an exe

+Install python modules: `pip install pypiwin32 pyinstaller`.
+If in a virtualenv, use `where pyinstaller` to ensure the correct one is being used, then `pyinstaller --onefile traverse.py`

 ### Versions

 * v2.0 - Introduced docopt-style input of user options and allowed database, username and password input, and froze into exe